 The regulators require all injection wells in Texas and New Mexico to report their pressure and injected volumes on a monthly basis by well.

 This is done through the H10 form (in the case of the Texas Rail Road Commission).
 The report is filed annually in Texas and a different form serving the same purpose is filed monthly in New Mexico.
-In Texas, the annual report still line items the previous 12 month’s monthly injection volumes and pressures.
+In Texas, the annual injection report lists the previous 12 month’s monthly injection volumes and pressures.